 She also spent 3 weeks helping to build a fire station in an isolated area.
 What strikes me the most from this trip though was her interest in helping the children there, it has been said that Catherine enjoyed visiting the local children when she had time off from the programme, she also visited a local school to teach English and played games with them.
 Perhaps this is where her interest in the early years started and the reason why she is so passionate about it to this day.

-There are so many shining examples of Catherine’s work and efforts for children’s charities before marriage, from organising events to visiting hospices and taking part in fundraisers.
+There are so many shining examples of Catherine’s work and efforts for children’s charities before marriage, from organizing events to visiting hospices and taking part in fundraisers.

 In 2007, Catherine curated and hosted the ‘Time to reflect’ exhibition of celebrity photographs to raise money for the children’s charity UNICEF.
 It was her idea to put on the exhibition to showcase the work and launch the book of Alistair Morrison.
 The sales from the £60 ‘time to reflect’ book were donated to UNICEF and 50% of all other sales on the night were donated to the charity too.